|AMERICA'S NATIONAL BALLET COMPANY®|

 Whiteside joined American Ballet Theatre as a Soloist in September 2012 and was named a Principal Dancer in October 2013.
-His repertoire with the Company includes Solor in La Bayadère, the Prince in Frederick Ashton's Cinderella, Ali, the Slave in Le Corsaire, Basilio and Espada in Don Quixote, Oberon in The Dream, the third sailor in Fancy Free, Colas in La Fille mal gardée, Albrecht in Giselle, Astrologer in The Golden Cockerel, Lescaut in Manon, the Nutcracker Prince in Alexei Ratmansky's The Nutcracker, Romeo in Romeo and Juliet, Prince Désiré in The Sleeping Beauty, Prince Siegfried and von Rothbart (Ballroom) in Swan Lake, Orion in Sylvia, Caliban in The Tempest and leading roles in Bach Partita, Duo Concertant, Gong, Chamber Symphony, Drink to Me Only With Thine Eyes, In the Upper Room, Raymonda Divertissements, Sinfonietta, Symphony in C and Theme and Variations.
+His repertoire with the Company includes Solor in La Bayadère, the Prince in Frederick Ashton's Cinderella, Ali, the Slave in Le Corsaire, Basilio and Espada in Don Quixote, Oberon in The Dream, the third sailor in Fancy Free, Colas in La Fille mal gardée, Albrecht in Giselle, Astrologer in The Golden Cockerel, Lescaut in Manon, the Nutcracker Prince in Alexei Ratmansky's The Nutcracker, Iago in Othello, Romeo in Romeo and Juliet, Prince Désiré in The Sleeping Beauty, Prince Siegfried and von Rothbart (Ballroom) in Swan Lake, Orion in Sylvia, Caliban in The Tempest and leading roles in Bach Partita, The Brahms-Haydn Variations, Duo Concertant, Gong, Chamber Symphony, Drink to Me Only With Thine Eyes, In the Upper Room, Raymonda Divertissements, Sinfonietta, Symphony in C, Theme and Variations and Valse Fantaisie.

 He created The Man in AfterEffect and leading roles in Serenade after Plato's Symposium and With a Chance of Rain.

 © Copyright 2018|